jrhuerta/eaf/README.md

 ## 🎯 Project Overview

-This focuser is based on the MyFocuserPro2 project with modifications for ZWO EAF compatibility.
-It uses a precision geared stepper motor, Arduino Nano microcontroller, and DRV8825 stepper driver, all integrated into a single compact enclosure that mounts directly to standard ZWO EAF brackets.
+This focuser is based on the MyFocuserPro2 project with modifications for standard EAF bracket compatibility.
+It uses a precision geared stepper motor, Arduino Nano microcontroller, and DRV8825 stepper driver, all integrated into a single compact enclosure that mounts directly to standard EAF brackets using the same bolt pattern.

 **Perfect for astrophotographers** running heavy imaging setups with large cameras, filter wheels, and guide cameras - this focuser provides the torque and precision needed for reliable focusing under load.

 ### Key Features

 - **Heavy Load Capable**: Engineered to handle substantial imaging trains with confidence
-- **ZWO EAF Compatible**: Direct physical compatibility with ZWO EAF mounting brackets
+- **EAF Bracket Compatible**: Same mounting pattern and bolt spacing as standard EAF brackets
 - **Simple DIY Build**: Order PCB → Solder components → Print enclosure → Done!
 - **High Precision**: Uses 17hs13-0404S-PG27 geared stepper motor from StepperOnline
 - **Arduino-Based**: Easy to program and modify with Arduino Nano